OTA-Insight/bqwriter/README.md

 - `WriteDisposition` can be used to define what the write disposition should be to the bigquery table.
   Possible options are:
-    - bigquery.WriteAppend
+    - `bigquery.WriteAppend`
-    - bigquery.WriteTruncate
+    - `bigquery.WriteTruncate`
-    - bigquery.WriteEmpty
+    - `bigquery.WriteEmpty`

-  Defaults to bigquery.WriteAppend, which will append the data to the table.
+  Defaults to `bigquery.WriteAppend`, which will append the data to the table.

 #### Future improvements

 Currently, the package does not support any additional options that the different `SourceFormat` could have, feel free to open a feature request to add support for these.